 Ziplining Down the Mountainside Near Golden

-Confession: I LOVE ziplining, but I haven’t done this one yet, but it’s definitely on my agenda this summer!
-You can reach speeds of up to 70km an hour as you zip down the mountainside for a whirlwind bird’s eye view!
+Confession: I LOVE ziplining.
+However, I haven’t done this one yet, but it’s definitely on my bucket list.
+You can reach speeds of up to 70km an hour as you zip down the mountainside for a whirlwind bird’s eye view.
 Sign me up!

 Hiking in the Canadian Rockies

-There are literally hundreds of hikes you could choose from in the Rockies!
-I have too many favourites to share, so will just share a few of my favourites.
 I love hiking in Sunshine Meadows.
-You take a bus to a gorgeous meadow, which is one of the best places in the Rockies for wild flowers.
-You can do an easy, relatively flat hike around the meadows or use it as a jumping off point for something more strenuous.
+You take a bus to a gorgeous meadow, which is one of the best places in the Canadian Rocky Mountains for wildflowers.
+You can do an easy, relatively flat hike around the meadows.
+Alternatively, you can also use it as a jumping-off point for something more strenuous.

 I’m also a big fan of Cirque Peak, north of Lake Louise on the Icefields Parkway.
-You hike up to a gorgeous wildflower meadow and lake and then continue further up a steep path for views over what looks like an other-wordly crater landscape!
+You hike up to a gorgeous wildflower meadow and lake.
+Then, you’ll continue further up a steep path for views over what looks like an other-wordly crater landscape!